Mount Pelée: Current status

 The volcano is currently active.
 A few volcano tectonic earthquakes occur on Martinique every year, and Mount Pelée is under continuous watch by geophysicists and volcanologists (IPGP).
-Before the 1902 eruption—as early as the summer of 1900—signs of increased fumarole activity were present in the Étang Sec crater (Scarth, p.
-30).
+Before the 1902 eruption—as early as the summer of 1900—signs of increased fumarole activity were present in the Étang Sec crater.
 Relatively minor phreatic (steam) eruptions that occurred in 1792 and 1851 were evidence that the volcano was active.
 Signs of unrest are likely to precede any future eruptive activity from Mount Pelée, and its past activity (including the violent eruptions uncovered by carbon dating) is an extremely important factor for hazard assessment.

 The city of Saint-Pierre was never fully rebuilt, though some villages grew up in its place.
-The estimated population of the Commune of Saint-Pierre in 2004 was 4,544.
+The estimated population of the Commune of Saint-Pierre in 2017 was 4,123.

-On December 6, 2020, The Martinique Volcano Observatory (MVO) raised Mount Pelee's alert level to Yellow [Restless] from Green [Normal] due to an increase in seismicity under the volcano beginning in April 2019, and observations of tremor last month.
+On 6 December 2020, The Martinique Volcano Observatory (MVO) raised Mount Pelee's alert level to Yellow [Restless] from Green [Normal] due to an increase in seismicity under the volcano beginning in April 2019, and observations of tremors the previous month.